 These are the old New York-style zeppoles that are egg-free.
 Perhaps you remember these yummy treats.
 They used to fry these Italian donuts up in the pizzerias by the dozens like donut holes.
 If you like this recipe, try French toast casserole, sour cream coffee cake, and crumb cake.

-What Are Zeppoles?
+What are Zeppoles?

 Zeppoles are easy-to-make yeast dough balls fried and coated in powdered sugar, almost like sweet pastries.
 Authentic zeppoles are made with just seven easy ingredients.
-They are best right after they are fried while they are warm, crispy on the outside, soft in the middle, and covered in powdered sugar.
+They are best right after they are fried, while they are warm, crispy on the outside, soft in the middle, and covered in powdered sugar.

-How to make zeppole
+How to Make Zeppole

 This is just the summary version of the recipe.
 See the recipe card below for ingredients and complete instructions.